 A deep-tech ecosystem

+Deep-tech and advanced manufacturing have moved from being niche to becoming a national priority.
 Capital, policy, and corporate demand are converging on hardware-heavy stacks — from space and defense to semiconductors, autonomy, and energy.
 The limiting factor is often not ideas or talent, but the industrial “missing middle”: right-sized space, production-grade tooling, and operating playbooks that turn prototypes into repeatable manufacturing.

 The opportunity